Health & Wellness

-The Better Halves Club's mission is to support the spouses and partners of Tufts University School of Medicine’s MD student.
-The group provides programs, events and other opportunities for members to connect, share advice and stories, meet for social events, learn about the medical journey and process, and more.
+The Better Halves Club's mission is to support the spouses and partners of Tufts University School of Medicine’s MD students.
+The group provides programs, events, and other opportunities for members to connect, share advice and stories, meet for social events, learn about the medical journey and process, and more.
 If you're interested in learning more, please visit the group on Facebook.

 Benefits of sleep